 How to Find an Equivalent Spare Part Safely

-Finding an equivalent spare part is common in industrial maintenance, especially when the original part is obsolete, expensive, unavailable, or has a long delivery time.
+An equivalent spare part is often needed when the original item is obsolete, expensive, unavailable, or has a long delivery time.
+However, the replacement must match the original part in function, rating, size, material, mounting, and application.

 What Is an Equivalent Spare Part?

-An equivalent spare part is an alternative item that can replace the original part and perform the same function safely.
+An equivalent spare part is a replacement item that can do the same job as the original spare part.

 • The same manufacturer